alfuwu/Hyleus-Vault/People/Monoliths/Alfred set Tonic.md

 The two then took this star-mapping device back with them to the capital of [[Island Nation of Joculen|Joculen]], just before [[The Fractured|the Fracturing]] occurred.

 ### Academics
-Alfred's reputation as a scholar began with his contributions to [[necromancy]].
+Alfred's reputation as a scholar began with his contributions to [[Animancy]].
 The [[soul]] had interested Alfred ever since he learnt of its existence, due to the immense power they represented and how purely they defined a person's being.
 He became the first and only person to have ever created a true [[soul]], imbuing it into a constructed body and naming it [[Miu Tonic]].

 Though rather uninterested in [[Classical Spellcasting|alchemy]], he was a voracious student of nearly every other magical discipline he was capable of learning.